Mago281/VBA-Challenge/README.md

     Created a script that looped through all the stocks for one year and read/stored the following values from each row:

-    -  ticker symbol
+    ticker symbol

-    -  total stock volume
+    total stock volume

-    -  Columns 1 and 2 are populated with the values for the ticker: Yearly change from the opening price at the beginning of a given year to the closing price at the end of that year.
+    columns 1 and 2 are populated with the values for the ticker: Yearly change from the opening price at the beginning of a given year to the closing price at the end of that year.

-    -  The percentage change from the opening price at the beginning of a given year to the closing price at the end of that year.
+    the percentage change from the opening price at the beginning of a given year to the closing price at the end of that year.

 **2. Conditional Formatting**